silver-chari0t/silverchariot/README.md

 # **MY INTERESTS;;**
 - Anime ;; **Mostly JJBA**
 - MLP
+- **Gravity Falls**
 - Doctor Who
 - Good Omens
 - Roblox
 - Pierce The Veil, MCR, Wave To Earth ETC.
 - Pizza Tower // Cult of the Lamb

+ **Interests in bold mean that I'm currently on a fixation for those interests.**